 Vcc1 power the chip logic (working at 5V).
 This PIN simply needs a 5V power to get L293D powered on:

 Vcc2 connects to the power supply too, but this PIN gives power to DC motors.
-You can use it with a voltage level between 4.5V and 36V without affecting L293D chip logic, as motor enabling PINs are internally decoupled from power lines:
+You can use it with a voltage level between 4.5V and 36V without affecting L293D chip logic, as motor-enabling PINs are internally decoupled from power lines:

 Each ENable port works with a specific chip side.

-Following logic schema explains better the Enable function:
+The following logic schema explains better the Enable function:

 As you can see from the above picture, each “EN” PIN enables one side chip.
 Even if it can appear as a chip limitation, it turns into a great function as you can trigger this PIN with a PWM signal which, using the motor inertia, will reduce or increase the DC motor rotations.
-Similarly to Raspberry PI PWM with LED, for example, a Duty Cycle of 50% will result approximatively in a speed reduced to 50%.
+Similarly to Raspberry PI PWM with LED, for example, a Duty Cycle of 50% will result approximatively in a speed reduction to 50%.